mattroach1111-glitch/BuildMate-MJR/REWARDS_SYSTEM_GUIDE.md

 The BuildFlow Pro Rewards System incentivizes timely timesheet submissions through a comprehensive points-based rewards program.
 Staff earn points for consistent submissions, build streaks, unlock achievements, and compete on leaderboards.

 ## Important: Leave Type Exclusions
+**Leave types and their impact on rewards:**

-**Leave days DO NOT earn points and BREAK streaks and weekly bonuses:**
+**Break streaks and prevent bonuses:**
 - Sick Leave
 - Personal Leave
 - Annual Leave

+**Don't earn points but maintain streaks:**
 - RDO (Rostered Day Off)

-If any day in your week contains a leave type, you will not receive weekly completion bonuses, even if you submit all other weekdays.
-Leave types also immediately break streak counters.
+If any day in your week contains sick leave, personal leave, or annual leave, you will not receive weekly completion bonuses.
+RDO days don't affect weekly bonuses but still don't earn points.

 ## How Points Are Calculated